noworryravi/StudySync-Web-Project/README.md

 # StudySync-Web-Project
-A repo for StudySync wesite which is build using HTML &amp; CSS only.
+A repo for StudySync website which is build using HTML &amp; CSS only.